Alumni Gifts Fund Two Major Learning Initiatives at Michigan Tech

 He expressed his gratitude to the Wahtera family and thanked Jackson for his transformative donation.
 “Your gift will likely touch every student and nearly every faculty member, and it will provide people the opportunity to do their best work,” he said.
 “We are deeply grateful.”

-Jackson, of Scottsdale, Ariz., has received the Board of Control Silver Medal and Michigan Tech’s Distinguished Alumni Award and is a member of the Electrical and Computer Engineering Academy.
+Jackson, of Scottsdale, Ariz., has received the Board of Trustees Silver Medal and Michigan Tech’s Distinguished Alumni Award and is a member of the Electrical and Computer Engineering Academy.
 In 1999, he and his wife, Gloria, established the William G. and Gloria J. Jackson Endowed Scholarship.